honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 ### When I add time slots to the practitioner (.\*) with the workspace (.\*)

 Add a default set of time slots to a practitioner's workspace.
 The time slots are setup to occupy five days out of the week.
 The time slots range from 8:00 AM to 5:00 PM.
 There should only be one appointment availability per time slot.

+### When I add primary category IDs (.\*) to the workspace (.\*) for the practitioner (.\*)

+Add primary category ids to a workspace.
+The ids should be a string separated by commas.
+Spaces surrounding the commas will be removed - that is, the following are all the same: "Clinic, Web"; "Clinic , Web"; "Clinic,Web".
+The recommended way is to store the string in a honeydew variable.

+       When I add primary category IDs "Clinic,Web" to the workspace 1032:425092 for the practitioner 425092